marick/structural-typing/README.md

-As implemented here, it's particularly useful for checking data flowing across module or system boundaries: you check data as it arrives (possibly coercing or migrating it), then the rest of your code can assume correctness.
+As implemented here, it's particularly useful for checking data flowing across module or system boundaries: you check data as it arrives, then the rest of your code can assume correctness.

 Note that this fits particularly well with a coding style where